 queer migrant feminist poet, cultural organizer,

 Sonia Guiñansaca is a femme queer Ecuadorian NY'er, poet, and a community social justice organizer who is committed to celebrating and empowering women of color.
-Her mission in life is to liberate herself, to constantly challenge the gaze, to fight for freedom, to live and to love, and not leave anyone behind.
+Their mission in life is to liberate, to constantly challenge the gaze, to fight for freedom, to live and to love, and not leave anyone behind.

 How does your identity translate through the way that you dress?

 Andre Lorde once said "If I didn't define myself for myself, I would be crunched into other people's fantasies for me and eaten alive," and I apply this to my presentation, the way I adorn my body, the way I dress.
 I am a migrant queer femme women of color poet.
 When the whole country is telling me not to exist, when my whole existence is questioned, I say fuck that and wear my bright purple lipstick that matches my purple pastel hair streak.

 Fuck respectability politics, and fuck femme bashing.
 I gained this courage in dressing from my mother.
 Till this day, when ever I get a chance I watch her pick her clothes out for the day.
 I sit at the edge of the bed, and watch her apply her mascara, and how eloquently she puts on her hoop earrings.
 This is her ritual, this is how she exists, this is how she chooses to walk out the door and define herself.
 Being formally undocumented the smallest decision and choice is an act of rebellion and existence.
 20 years of being undocumented leaves you craving for home, and for me right now home is in my clothes, is in my body, is in the colors and textures I adorn my body with.
 Being a NY of course I wear the black clothes with a statement peace necklace but I also wear bright colors and patterns, it's about taking up space and defining my self. +

 If there is one thing you could change about the world, what would it be and why?